My name is Filippo Guizzetti. I’m a non-Italian-looking Italian guy who loves writing about science.

 I’m a medical biotechnologist and science communicator by training.
 I studied Medical Biotechnology in Modena, Italy, for five years, where I obtained a bachelor and a master degree, and got included in two peer-reviewed papers (one of which as second author).
 It was a challenging and inspiring time of my life, during which I fell in love with genetics, molecular, and cell biology.
 By spending endless days in the lab, I felt I was finally grasping the beauty of how biology works.

 But my path wasn’t meant to be straightforward.
 When I was eventually faced with the choice of enrolling in a PhD, I felt that wasn’t the best card to play if I wanted to make the most of my passion for science.
 I decided to become a science communicator.
 I therefore spent one year in the UK, where I got an MSc in science communication.
 I now live in Sweden, where I work as a technical writer.
 Talking about straightforwards paths…

-Life (with) science is my way to keep improving my passion and trying to understand more not only about science itlself, but also about what science is for people.
-If you’re enjoying this page, thanks for visiting and supporting me.
-Feel free to contact me through the comments section or at my email address.
+Life (with) science is my way to keep nourishing my passion for talking about science, and trying to understand what science means in people’s lives.
+If you’re enjoying my blog, thanks for visiting it.
+Your support means a lot to me.
+Feel free to contact me through the comments section, or at my email address.
 I’m open for a chat and sincerely interested in knowing your point of view.
 Cheers!